base/base/docs/specs/governance/gov-token.md

 ### Token Minting

-`GovernanceToken` MUST have a `mint` function with external visibility that allows the contract owner to mint new tokens to an arbitrary address.
+`GovernanceToken` MUST have a `mint(address,uint256)` function with external visibility that allows the contract owner to mint an arbitrary number of new tokens to an specific address.
 This function MUST only be called by the contract owner, the `MintManager`, as enforced by the `onlyOwner` modifier inherited from the `Ownable` contract.
 When tokens are minted, the voting power of the recipient address MUST be updated accordingly.
+The total token supply is capped to `2^208^ - 1` to prevent overflow risks in the voting system.
+If the total supply exceeds this limit, `_mint(address,uint256)`, as inherited from `ERC20Votes`, MUST revert.

 ### Token Burning

-The contract MUST allow token holders to burn their own tokens using the inherited `burn` function from `ERC20Burnable`.
+The contract MUST allow token holders to burn their own tokens using the inherited `burn(uint256)` or `burnFrom(address,uint256)` functions inherited from `ERC20Burnable`.
 When tokens are burned, the total supply and the holder's voting power MUST be reduced accordingly.

 ### Voting Power